dalong0514/dalong.ITstudy/001大语言模型/13Article-LLM/20260509Using-Claude-Code-The-Unreasonable-Effectiveness-of-HTML.md

 I need to reprioritize these 30 Linear tickets.
 Make me an HTML file with each ticket as a draggable card across Now / Next / Later / Cut columns.
 Pre-sort them by your best guess.
 Add a "copy as markdown" button that exports the final ordering with a one-line rationale per bucket.

-I need to reprioritize these 30 Linear tickets.
-Make me an HTML file with each ticket as a draggable card across Now / Next / Later / Cut columns.
-Pre-sort them by your best guess.
-Add a "copy as markdown" button that exports the final ordering with a one-line rationale per bucket.

 Here's our feature flag config.
 Build a form-based editor for it, group flags by area, show dependencies between them, warn me if I enable a flag whose prerequisite is off.
 Add a "copy diff" button that gives me just the changed keys.

-Here's our feature flag config.
-Build a form-based editor for it, group flags by area, show dependencies between them, warn me if I enable a flag whose prerequisite is off.
-Add a "copy diff" button that gives me just the changed keys.

-I'm tuning this system prompt.
-Make a side-by-side editor: editable prompt on the left with the variable slots highlighted, three sample inputs on the right that re-render the filled template live.
-Add a character/token counter and a copy button.

 I'm tuning this system prompt.
 Make a side-by-side editor: editable prompt on the left with the variable slots highlighted, three sample inputs on the right that re-render the filled template live.
 Add a character/token counter and a copy button.